edwinrdrr/aws-retail-data-pipeline-with-s3-spark-redshift/README.md

 Create a Redshift Serverless namespace and workgroup using AWS CLI or console.

 #### 4.2.
 Setup Database and Schema
-Run the database setup script in `scripts/redshift/database_setup/database_setup.sql`
+Run the database setup script in `scripts/redshift/database_setup/` and `scripts/redshift/schema_setup/`

 #### 4.3.
 Create Tables
 Run the table creation scripts in the `scripts/redshift/tables_setup/` directory: